adaptlearning/adapt-contrib-hotgraphic/README.md

 This is optional body text that will be shown when viewed on mobile.

+####mobileInstruction

+This is optional instruction text that will be shown when viewed on mobile.

 ####_graphic

 The main hot graphic image is defined within this element.
 This element should contain only one value for `src`, `alt` and `title`.